-- The fee structure complies with the following criteria: (2) - No distance-based fees - No language-specific fees - Basic amount per operation up to a maximum of CHF 150 - Amounts based on the size of the operation - Preferably, inspectors who are to perform agricultural inspections will have practical experience in organic farming or organic consulting. - An inspector will preferably inspect the same operation over the course of a maximum of three consecutive years.
+- The fee structure complies with the following criteria: (2) - No distance-based fees - No language-specific fees - Amounts based on the size of the operation - Preferably, inspectors who are to perform agricultural inspections will have practical experience in organic farming or organic consulting. - An inspector will preferably inspect the same operation over the course of a maximum of three consecutive years.
 After a maximum of five years or six inspections, another person must be used.